Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 The Bottom Line on Property Market Trends and Your Apartment Checklist

-Property market trends give you an edge when buying.
-While others watch trailing signs, you can follow moving patterns and works spending to find growth areas 18-36 months early.
+Market trends give you an edge when buying.
+While others watch past signs, you can find growth areas 18-36 months early.

-Add property market forecast research to your new apartment checklist or house hunting checklist.
+Add market research to your checklist.
 The data is free.
 The edge is knowing where to look.

-For related help, see our property market analysis guide for works research and property data Australia for past trends.
-Your first buying list should include both home and market-level research for best results.
+Your first buying list should include both home and market research for best results.